menu

 Demographics

-The rate of college-level education in Fulton is quite a bit lower than the national average among all cities of 21.84%: just 11.07% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Fulton with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.07% of people over 25 have a bachelor's degree or advanced degree.

 Fulton is an extremely ethnically-diverse town.
 The people who call Fulton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fulton residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fulton include German, Irish, Yugoslavian, Other West Indian, and West Indian.